mattermost/mattermost-load-test/loadtestconfig.md

 ## Display Configuration

-### ShowUI

-Show the fancy UI with graphs.

 ### LogToConsole

-If not showing the fancy UI, enable to disable output to the console.
+Enable to disable output to the console.